Frequently asked questions about research grants

 2. I am a resident, enrolled in a Royal College-accredited residency program.
 Can I be considered as the principal investigator on the grant/research proposal?

-The CanMEDS grant supports research, development or implementation of projects that enhance specialty medicine education or practice in the promotion of the key roles for specialists as defined by CanMEDS.
+The CanMEDS grant supports research or implementation of projects that enhance specialty medicine education or practice in the promotion of the key roles for specialists as defined by CanMEDS.
 The research must take place in Canada.
-The research (or development) project must be beneficial to educating current or future specialists in how best to fulfill their roles as Medical Expert, Communicator, Collaborator, Leader, Health Advocate, Scholar or Professional.
+The research project must be beneficial to educating current or future specialists in how best to fulfill their roles as Medical Expert, Communicator, Collaborator, Leader, Health Advocate, Scholar or Professional.
 Research projects conducted at the undergraduate, postgraduate and continuing professional development levels are considered; but researchers must demonstrate the project's applicability to CanMEDS objectives.
 Projects may advance the CanMEDS Framework as a whole, or focus on a single or subset of CanMEDS Roles.

 4. Can the CanMEDS grant apply to a research project relevant to continuing professional development (CPD)?